 I’m purposely not providing quantities for this process.
 You can make as much or as little as you want, simply follow the instructions.

 - Pack dates into heat proof jar or mug.
 You want them to be packed in fairly tightly.

-- Pour dates and water into a food processor.
+- Pour dates and half of the water into a food processor or blender.

 - Process the dates on high until smooth, about 4-5 minutes.
-You may want to stop once the dates are broken down.
+You may be tempted to stop once the dates are broken down.
 Don’t.
 Keep processing.
-The colour will lighten a bit and the end product will be much smoother.
+The colour will continue to lighten and the end product will be much smoother.

 - Transfer the date paste into a covered jar and store in the refrigerator until needed.

 - Dates contain a range of vitamins including A, C, E, K, B-complex group.

 - Dates are rich in the following essential minerals: iron, potassium, calcium, manganese and copper.